internetofwater/HubKit/README.md

 It is reccomended to have a machine with at least 4GB of RAM.

-### Register domain name
+### Configure domain name

 HubKit includes a webserver that provides SSL certificates automatically, so that users have a secure connection.
-Thus, it is required to provide a domain name.
+Thus, it is required to provide a domain name (e.g. yourdomain.com) .
 If you don't have a domain name, you can purchase one from domain registrars such as: [Google Domains], [Route53], [Domain.com], [Namecheap], among others.

-### Configure software
+Once you have a domain name, you can configure many subdomains (e.g. hubkit.yourdomain.com).

+1. Find your web server's IP Address.
+2. Create an "A" DNS record that points your desired subdomain (e.g., hubkit.youdomain.com) to the IP address
-1. Fork this repository in GitHub.
+3. Fork this repository in GitHub.
-2. Modify the `docker-compose.yml` file, changing "yourdomain.com" to the desired subdomain you registered in the code block below.
+4. Modify the `docker-compose.yml` file, changing "yourdomain.com" to the desired subdomain you registered in the code block below.
 Depending his can be done with command line tools like [vi]() or [nano]().
 ```
     caddy:
         image: caddy:2.4.6-alpine